rollyourown-xyz/ryo-website-content/about/contact/index.md

 ## Website translation

 If you would like to help us translate our website into other languages, please use our dedicated [translation contact form](https://forms.rollyourown.xyz/translation).
-Please read our page on [website translation](/collaborate/website_translation) first.

 ## Privacy and Data Protection

-[**TODO: Summary of the privacy and data protection page.
-Link to contact form for data protection issues.**]
+Our privacy policy is described in detail [on a dedicated page](about/privacy_policy).
+To raise privacy or data protection issues, please use the dedicated [contact form](https://forms.rollyourown.xyz/data-protection).

 ## Joining us